Setsucon

-Setsucon is an annual two day anime convention held during January at the Blair County Convention Center in Altoona, Pennsylvania.
+Setsucon is an annual three day anime convention held during January/February at the Blair County Convention Center in Altoona, Pennsylvania.
 The convention's name comes from the Japanese word setsu, meaning "snow".
 It is organized by the Penn State Anime Organization (PSAO).
 The convention is family-friendly.

 Programming

 The convention typically offers an anime music video contest, anime showings, artist alley, card-game tournaments, dance, dealer's room, Iron Cosplay, Itasha car show, manga library, masquerade, musical events, panels, tabletop gaming, video gaming, and workshops.
 The 2008 host auction raised $1,200 and was donated to the United Way.
 Todd Haberkorn participated in the 2013 host auction, raising $510 for charity.
 The host auction in 2014 raised nearly $500 for Child's Play.
 Richard Epcar and Stephanie Sheh participated in the 2015 host auction, along with several cosplayers, raising $800 for Child's Play.
 Setsucon in 2018 had over 130 hours of convention programming.
 The 2022 charity video game tournaments benefited the National Alliance on Mental Illness.
 Charities the convention supported in 2023 were the Colon Cancer Coalition and Jared Box.